kitnil/awesome/README.md

 - [skim](https://github.com/lotabout/skim) - Fuzzy Finder in rust!
 - [dust](https://github.com/bootandy/dust) - A more intuitive version of du in rust
 - [desed](https://github.com/SoptikHa2/desed) - Debugger for Sed: demystify and debug your sed scripts, from comfort of your terminal.
-- [micro-mitten](https://github.com/doctorn/micro-mitten) - you might not need your garbage collector
+- [micro-mitten](https://github.com/doctorn/micro-mitten) - You might not need your garbage collector
 - [ncspot](https://github.com/hrkfdn/ncspot) - Cross-platform ncurses Spotify client written in Rust, inspired by ncmpc and the likes.
 - [magicpak](https://github.com/coord-e/magicpak) - :hammer: Build minimal docker images without static linking
 - [cbindgen](https://github.com/eqrion/cbindgen) - A project for generating C bindings from Rust code